 Instructions

-Add crackers or biscuits to a food processor and pulse until they turn to crumbs.
+• Add crackers or biscuits to a food processor and pulse until they turn to crumbs.
 With the processor running, drizzle in the melted butter until combined.
 Pour the crumbs into the bottom of the loaf pan and press firmly in an even layer.
-Freeze for 15 minutes or refrigerate 30 minutes.
+Refrigerate for 30 minutes (or freeze for 15).